Initial degenerations of spinor varieties: Symmetric matroids and initial degenerations of totally isotropic subspaces

 \section{Symmetric matroids and initial degenerations of totally isotropic subspaces}

-In this section, we will provide the geometric description of Theorem \ref{thm:closedImmersion} as described in the introduction.
-This will require a notion of circuits for $\Delta$-matroids, which are better understood in the language of symmetric matroids.
-The reader interested in the applications may skip to the next section.
+In this section, we provide the geometric description of Theorem \ref{thm:closedImmersion} as described in the introduction.
+This requires a notion of circuits for $\Delta$-matroids, which are better understood in the language of symmetric matroids.
+The reader interested in the applications of Theorem \ref{thm:closedImmersion} may skip to the next section.

 Let $J=\bn\sqcup \bn^*$.
 Define an involution $J\to J$ by $i\mapsto i^*$ and $(i^*)^*=i$ for $i\in \bn$.
 Given $\lambda \subset J$, let $\lambda^*=\set{i^*}{i\in \lambda}$.
 The subset $\lambda$ is \textit{admissible} if $\lambda \cap \lambda^* = \emptyset$, and is a \textit{transversal} if, additionally, $|\lambda|=n$.
 A \textit{symmetric matroid} $M$ is determined by a nonempty set of transversals $\cB(M)$ satisfying the \textit{symmetric exchange axiom}: for every $\mu,\nu\in \cB(M)$ and $i\in \mu \Delta \nu$, there is a $j\in \mu\Delta\nu$ such that $\mu\Delta ii^*jj^* \in \cB(M)$ (compare this to the symmetric exchange axiom used to define $\Delta$-matroids).
 An element of $\cB(M)$ is called a \textit{basis} of $M$.